 The Agave Piñas

 The agave is usually harvested when it is seven or eight years old.
-After the agave is harvested, the spines of the plant are cut off and the remaining heart, called the piña (which means pineapple, because of its resemblance to the fruit), can weigh up to 100 kg (220 pounds).Continue to 3 of 9 below.
+After the agave is harvested, the spines of the plant are cut off and the remaining heart, called the piña (which means pineapple, because of its resemblance to the fruit), can weigh up to 100 kg (220 pounds).

-This is the stone-lined pit in which the agave piñas are roasted.
-First a fire is started in the base of the pit, with river stones placed on top.
+First, a fire is started in the base of the pit, with river stones placed on top.
 When the rocks are red-hot, the piñas, which have been cut in half or in quarters, are placed in the pit.
-The whole thing is then covered with agave leaves and fiber and straw mats, piled up with earth and left to roast for four days.Continue to 4 of 9 below.
+The whole thing is then covered with agave leaves and fiber and straw mats, piled up with earth and left to roast for four days.

 When sufficient time has passed, the roasted piñas are removed from the pit.
 Roasting brings out the natural sugars of the agave.
-It is very sweet and it's often sold in markets in Mexico in chunks to be eaten, in which case the tough fiber is chewed, then discarded.Continue to 5 of 9 below.
+It is very sweet and it's often sold in markets in Mexico in chunks to be eaten, in which case the tough fiber is chewed, then discarded.

-Crushing the agave
+Crushing the Agave

 The roasted agave is crushed at a special grinding mill with a stone wheel pulled by a horse or mule.
-While the mule pulls the heavy stone, a person uses a pitchfork to move the agave in the mill to make sure it gets ground up consistently.Continue to 6 of 9 below.
+While the mule pulls the roller, a person uses a pitchfork to move the agave in the mill to make sure it gets ground up consistently.

 Fermentation of the agave

 After the agave is crushed, it is placed in wooden barrels to ferment.
-Hot water is added to the barrel and left for a few days, then it is filled to the top with cold water and left to ferment for several days.
-The exact period of time will depend on the weather, when it's hot, the fermentation process is quicker.Continue to 7 of 9 below.
+Hot water is added to the barrel and left for a few days, then it is filled to the top with cold water and left to ferment for a few more days.
+The exact period of time will depend on the weather.
+When it's hot, the fermentation process is quicker.

 After the fermentation, the mash is distilled.
 The first distillation yields low-grade alcohol.
-The fibers are then removed from the still and the alcohol from the first distillation is distilled a second time.Continue to 8 of 9 below.
+The fibers are then removed from the still and the alcohol from the first distillation is distilled a second time.

 After the second distillation, the mezcal is blended to obtain a consistent grade of alcohol.
-Then, the mezcal is either bottled right away, for an unaged mezcal called joven or blanco, or it is left to age in oak barrels.Continue to 9 of 9 below.
+Then, the mezcal is either bottled right away, for an unaged mezcal called joven or blanco, or it is left to age in oak barrels.

 Mezcal is sold in various formats:

-- Mezcal blanco or joven is aged not at all, or up to two months.
+- Mezcal Blanco or Joven is aged not at all, or up to two months.